Settings - Target Folder

 This variation is meant for Terminal Server/Citrix systems where each user is

-Yet another option is Z:\Tracking System\User FE\%workstn%\ or
+workstation.
+For example Z:\Tracking System\User FE\%workstn%\ or

 You can also use environment variables in the Target Folder, Server, command